-There has been one application on the site previously was for the erection of a workshop garage - 08/01366/FUL - although there is no evidence this was implemented, some of the dereliction on site does show evidence of repair pits in the ground which presumably would be for working on cars.
+This is a reapplication following refusal of a similar scheme which has been redesigned to take on board comments from planners and the appeal committee.
+This application was under 23/00433/FULL.
+There has been one additional previous application on the site which was for the erection of a workshop garage - 08/01366/FUL - although there is no evidence this was implemented, some of the dereliction on site does show evidence of repair pits in the ground which presumably would be for working on cars.